tsmith512/bframes/content/docs/cookbook/signed-url/index.md

 page in Cloudflare Stream Developer Docs for full info.
 {{< / hint >}}

-Signed URLs are a mechanism to use authenticated URLs for accessing video playback and assets.
-They can be used to generate one-off links _within your own application_ to play protected content without making Cloudflare API calls for eache event.
+Signed URLs are authenticated URLs to play protected videos.
+They are one-off links generated _within your own application_ using a signing key you can get from Stream.

 ## Overview

 ``` mermaid
   sequenceDiagram

   actor Admin